3mdeb/verified-boot/verified_boot_main.md

 Verified boot and measured boot are two fundamentally different concepts, which serve different purposes in a computer system and are not mutually exclusive.
+The two mechanisms don't compete nor substitute each other, but they can work in tandem and one can complement the other.

 #### Verified Boot